Monthly Tech-Tip from Tony Hansen SignUp

 Balance is also sought in the chemistry of a recipe.
 Insight-live.com, for example, can display the oxide chemistry of recipes you enter.
 But caution is needed.
 Many people say that safe glazes have a specific chemistry profile and one can recognize predisposition to leaching by simply viewing a chemical formula (to see if certain oxides fall outside limits).
 There is only some truth to this.
 For example, we might expect to see 4.0 SiO2 in a middle-temperature glaze, but if a recipe only has 1.5 there is a good chance a stable glass has not been formed.
 Of course, high percentages of oxides like BaO, MnO, PbO, Li2O would be potential issues, but the high percentages of their source materials would be obvious in the recipe anyway.
 The point is that absolute limits for all oxides (to prevent leaching) cannot be established, the chemistry is much more complex than that.
 Besides, this would drastically narrow the range of acceptable compounds from which to make glazes.
 Remember, leaching is easy to test (see the links on this page) and anyone can do it.
 Thus, a better application of chemistry is to give direction for change if a glaze fails a leaching test.
 Still, there is value in being aware of obvious chemistry irregularities (against common base recipes for the same temperature).
 You will find articles and videos on this site addressing this.

-Crazing is often seen by potters as a visual asset, but from a safety point of view crazed ware is unacceptable.
+Crazing is often seen by potters as a visual asset, but from a safety point of view, crazed ware is unacceptable.
+Even hobby glaze manufacturers regard it as a surface defect (or texture) that can potentially trap bacteria.
 The crazing severely weakens ware and provides sites where water can enter and saturate the porosity of the body below.
-The cracks harbor bacteria and provide weakness points from where thermal shock can propagate them.
+In addition to harboring bacteria the cracks provide weakness points from where thermal shock can propagate them deeper into the ware.
 Simple awareness of crazing is a strong measure anyone can take to improve safety of ware they produce.
 Crazing happens when glazes are under tension, stretched on to ware.
 This is fixed by adjusting the recipe to lower the thermal expansion (many articles and videos on this site show how to do this).

 Simple methods of physical testing are within the means of everyone.
 For leaching, a slice of lemon left against the glaze (or some pure lemon juice) overnight will reveal differences in color or surface character if leaching is occurring.
 Simple visual inspection will reveal crazing or shivering.
 If a piece of functional ware is used and put in the dishwasher every day crazing will almost certain appear if the glaze is under tension.
 An ice-water and boiling-water immersion test is even better to reveal if these problems will happen over time.